sgandon/katacoda-scenarios/kubernetes/steps/namespaces.md

 `kubectl get po --all-namespaces`{{execute}}

-Advise : if you work with multiple cluster, use a tool called [kubens](https://github.com/ahmetb/kubectx) to avoid specifying the namespace for every command.
+Advise : if you work with multiple clusters, use a tool called [kubens](https://github.com/ahmetb/kubectx) to avoid specifying the namespace for every command.